-Three agencies share responsibility for administering the Insurance Gross Premiums Tax - the Department of Insurance, BOE, and State Controller.
+Three agencies share responsibility for administering the Insurance Gross Premiums Tax - the Department of Insurance, the BOE, and the State Controller.
 The Department of Insurance issues permits for each class of insurance, processes returns, and audits taxpayers.
 The BOE issues assessments, processes petitions, and hears appeals.
 The State Controller makes refunds and collects delinquencies and penalties.